einzige/pose/README.md

 end
 ```

+You can mix and match all parameter types for `posify` at will.
 Note that you can return whatever content you want in the `posify` block,
 not only data from this object, but also data from related objects, class names, etc.